The Arboretum at Penn State: Gardens and Garden Features

 Extensive natural areas lie beyond the botanic gardens.
-They include a remnant of old-growth forest, the Hartley Wood, and a rare native prairie.
+They include a remnant of old-growth forest, the Hartley Wood, a rare native prairie, and Big Hollow.
 Both the Hartley Wood and the prairie are being managed to reduce the presence of invasive plant species and foster the growth of native ones, including ephemeral native wildflowers planted along the Gerhold Wildflower Trail in the Hartley Wood.

-An underdrained valley called Big Hollow lies at the western edge of the Hartley Wood and the prairie.
+An under drained valley called Big Hollow lies at the western edge of the Hartley Wood and the prairie.
 The Bellefonte Rail Trail, which converted an old stretch of railroad into a walking and biking path, runs through Big Hollow.
+Until automobile use escalated post-World War II, the railroad was the primary way that Penn State students traveled to the University Park campus.